-14 HOW TO OPERATE CW MODE
+16 HOW TO OPERATE CW MODE

-To use Maestro in CW mode, select CW in the Slice control panel.
-This shows the narrower CW receive filter presets in the Slice control panel and brings up the CW specific controls in the TX Menu.
+To use Maestro in CW mode, select CW in the Slice Receiver Menu.
+This shows the narrower CW receive filter presets in the Slice Receiver Menu and brings up the CW specific controls in the TX Menu.

 The CW display is slightly different from the SSB display.
 In CW mode, the Slice carrier indicator line is in the center of the receiver passband.
 This coincides with the CW carrier frequency.
 It shows exactly the location of your transmitted carrier.
-The pitch of received CW signals depends on the value of the Pitch control in the CW Transmit Control Panel (see section 29.6.2, CW Mode Transmitter Control Panel) and the distance of the CW carrier from the tuned frequency.
+The pitch of received CW signals depends on the value of the Pitch control in the CW Transmit Control Panel (see section 33.6.2, CW Mode Transmitter Control Panel) and the distance of the CW carrier from the tuned frequency.

-14.1 HOW TO OPERATE CW IN SPLIT MODE
+16.1 HOW TO OPERATE CW IN SPLIT MODE

 Many DXpeditions prefer to operate in split mode, in which they transmit on one frequency, but listen on another, up or down a few kilohertz.
 In order to do this with Maestro, the A Slice must be set to the DX station's transmitting frequency, and the B Slice must be inactive.
-Press the B slice TX button or the Split button if you have defined this as a function key (see section 26.4, Function F1-F6 Tab).
-The B Slice will become active, its frequency will be set to a value 1 KHz higher than the A Slice's frequency and the transmitter control will move to the B Slice.
+Press the B slice TX button.
+The B Slice will become active, its frequency will be set to a value 1 KHz higher than the A Slice Receiver's frequency and the transmitter control will move to the B Slice.
 Your Panadapter display should look similar to this:

 If you prefer, you can use the Slice audio controls to pan the Slice audio so one receiver is in your left ear and the other is in your right ear.
-Touch and drag the L/R control in the Slice control panel to move that Slice's audio to the left or right ear.
+Touch and drag the L/R control in the Slice Receiver Menu to move that Slice Receiver's audio to the left or right ear.